The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Squier Affinity Stratocaster HSS: If you are a beginner, this is where you start.
 Affinity-series Squiers offer newbies a chance to learn on a real (but very affordable) Strat.

 That’s just the tip of the iceberg.
 A glance through the Fender catalog reveals a bunch more options with a humbucker at the bridge position.

-	My one hang-up over this guitar is that it is only available with a rosewood fingerboard.
+I really like some of the upgrades from the Standard to Player Series for this guitar.
+For example, it is nice to see it available with a maple fingerboard.
 This is a personal decision, but I’ve always preferred the one-piece maple neck and fingerboard.
-To me it feels slicker and has a little more bite.
-If you’re cool with the rosewood obviously this is no issue.
+To me, it feels slicker and has a little more bite.
+If you’re cool with the pau ferro obviously this is no issue.

 Strat-Style Guitars for Metal